nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Prefixed parameters _(e.g. -n, -p, -t, etc.)_ can be in any order.<br>
   e.g. if the command specifies `-n NAME -t TAG`, `-t TAG -n NAME` is also acceptable.<br><br>

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command but you have specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `-n nameA -n nameB`, only `-n nameB` will be taken.<br><br>

-* Extraneous parameters for commands that do not take in parameters (such as `help`) will be ignored.<br>
+* Extra parameters for commands that do not take in parameters (such as `help`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 <br>